manishkolla/Movie-Genre-Recognition-from-Posters/README.md

 ## Note
-In order to run the above files, download the necessary libraries using the command, " pip install [Libraryname] " or if running in Jupyter Notebooks then use command .
+In order to run the above files, download the necessary libraries using the command, " pip install [Libraryname] " or if running in Jupyter Notebooks then use command " pip install [Libraryname] ".
 These codes might take huge amount of time to train as we have perfoemed several experimental analysis and also it can vary based on the computing powers.